 The first step in Early Start registration is to indicate where you will complete the requirement on the Early Start Smart Page.
 After you make your Smart Page selection the campus you select will contact you with instructions on how to register.

-The CSU campus you select to take your ESP course(s) at will send you registration information through email.
+The CSU campus you select to take your Early Start Program course(s) at will send you registration information through email.
 It is important to check both your personal email (the one you indicated on your CSU application) and campus (Horizon) email for ESP registration information from the CSU campus.
 The time it takes will vary depending on when the campus opens their ESP registration window.
 If you do not receive information within one week, you should contact the campus you selected directly for further assistance.

 Students who do not complete the Smart Page by the deadline will be automatically assigned to complete Early Start at their destination campus.
-Students who fail to register and complete their Early Start requirement risk being ineligible to enroll at their University for the fall term.
+Students who fail to register and complete their Early Start requirement risk being ineligible to enroll at their university for the fall term.

 You are (or will become) exempt from participating in Early Start if you are have the following: